Diontae Spencer: Denver Broncos

 On September 1, 2019, Spencer was claimed off waivers by the Denver Broncos.
 Spencer signed a one-year exclusive-rights free agent tender with the Broncos on April 18, 2020.
 He was placed on the reserve/COVID-19 list by the team on November 27, 2020, and activated on December 10.
 Spencer had his first career NFL touchdown in Week 14 of the 2020 season, when he returned a punt 83 yards against the Carolina Panthers during the 32–27 win.

 Spencer was named the AFC Special Teams Player of the Week for his performance in Week 14.

 The Broncos placed another exclusive-rights free agent tender on Spencer on March 16, 2021.
 He signed the one-year contract on April 16.

 New York Jets

 On September 6, 2022, Spencer signed with the practice squad of the New York Jets.
-He was released from the practice squad eight days later.
-He was then re-signed to the practice squad six days later.
+He was released from the practice squad on September 14.
+He was then re-signed to the practice squad on September 20.
 He was once again released from the practice squad a week later.
 He was re-signed on October 11.
 He signed a reserve/future contract on January 31, 2023.
+He was placed on injured reserve on July 19, 2023, but released with an injury settlement nine days later.